evansalter/evansalter.github.io/src/components/blog/posts/ghpages-spa.md

 </script>
 ```

 This worked surprisingly well.
-However, once I decided to implement Open Graph and Twitter meta tags in my blog posts, it fell apart.
+However, once I decided to implement Open Graph and Twitter meta tags in my blog posts, it fell apart due to the scrapers not following the redirects.
 However, if you have a simple site that doesn't require meta tags, then this just might work for you.

 #### Attempt 2: Pre-rendering a Static Site